tasharen/tnet/Assets/TNet/ReadMe - 3.0.0.txt

 - NEW: Expanded the chat example to support /get and /set commands that change server configuration.
 - NEW: Added TNManager.GetChannelList().
 - FIX: Player connecting to the TNServerInstance will now be its admin by default.
+- FIX: Player and channel data is now always stored as byte[] on the server, as it's much more efficient to not have to parse it (and the server doesn't care about the contents).
 - FIX: Changing server options now immediately saves the server's configuration.
 - FIX: TNet will no longer store RFCs for objects that have been deleted.
 - FIX: TNet's threads will now go into extended sleep while the application is paused.